-Commercial DUI Charges and Its Various Consequences
+Commercial DUI Charges

 The laws regarding driving under the influence of alcohol are particularly strict for commercial drivers in the state of California.
 Such actions are not taken lightly and it’s important you consult a Sacramento California criminal attorney for any legal advice if you’re facing commercial DUI charges.